Distributionally Robust Causal Abstractions: Appendix

 \subsubsection{Barycentric Abstraction Learning (\textsc{Bary}\texorpdfstring{$_{\tauomega}$}{[]}).}

 We also consider an abstraction learning method based on \emph{barycentric aggregation} of interventional distributions, inspired by \citet{felekis2024causal}.

-In the case where the environments are Gaussian distributions, the key idea is to aggregate the different interventional distributions at both the low- and high-level SCMs into representative barycentric means and covariances, project the low-level distribution into the high-level space, and then minimize the Wasserstein distance between these two distributions.
+\paragraph{Gaussian case.} In the case of linear models when the environments are Gaussian distributions, the key idea is to aggregate the different interventional distributions at both the low- and high-level SCMs into representative barycentric means and covariances, project the low-level distribution into the high-level space, and then minimize the Wasserstein distance between these two distributions.

 Formally, given mixing matrices $\{\mixbase_\iota\}_{\iota \in \mathcal{I}^\ell}$ and $\{\mixabst_{\eta}\}_{\eta \in \mathcal{I}^h}$ corresponding to the low- and high-level SCMs under interventions, we define the \emph{barycentric mean} at each level according to Eq.~\ref{eq:barymean}: